asarigun/la-gcn-pytorch/README.md

 LA-GCN(Mask) consisting of a new aggregator function, mask aggregator.
 The auxiliary model learns a specific mask for each neighbor of a given node, allowing both node-level and feature-level attention.
-This mechanism learns to assign different importance to both nodes and features for prediction, which provides interpretable explanations for prediction and increases the model robustness."
+This mechanism learns to assign different importance to both nodes and features for prediction, which provides interpretable explanations for prediction and increases the model robustness.[1](https://dl.acm.org/doi/abs/10.1145/3340531.3411983)"

 Li  Zhang ,Haiping  Lu, [A Feature-Importance-Aware and Robust Aggregator for GCN](https://dl.acm.org/doi/abs/10.1145/3340531.3411983) (CIKM 2020)